BadassHenkka/dotfiles/README.md

 ### 💰 Credits

-I took a lot of inspiration and few pretty much exact copy pastes from two repos:
+I took a lot of my initial inspiration from these two repos:

 https://github.com/alrra/dotfiles (for MacOS or Ubuntu)